 You may walk 2 or 3 times a day, go up or down stairs, or ride in a car.
-You will need time to rest after being active.
+Be sure to rest after being active.
 If it hurts when you do something, stop doing that activity.

 Make sure your home is safe as you are recovering.
 For example, remove throw rugs to prevent tripping and falling .
 In the bathroom , install safety bars to help you get in and out of the tub or shower.

-You will be using a feeding tubeafter you go home.
+You may be using a feeding tube after you go home.
 You will likely use it only at nighttime.
 The feeding tube will not interfere with your normal daytime activities.
-Once theincisions are healed, you will start having clear liquids, and then your diet will slowly progress.Follow your health care provider's instructions ondiet and eating .
+Follow your surgeon's instructions on diet and eating .

-Follow instructions for doing deep-breathing exercisesafter you get home.
+Follow instructions for doing deep-breathing exercises after you get home.

 If you are a smoker and are having trouble quitting, talk with your doctor about medicines that you can help you quit smoking.
-Joining alocal stop-smoking program can help, too.
+Joining a stop-smoking program can help, too.

 You may have some skin soreness around your feeding tube.
 Follow instructions on how to take care of the tube and the surrounding skin.